-A living will isn’t just a piece of paper; it’s a powerful tool that ensures your medical wishes are respected when you can’t voice them yourself.
+What is living will isn’t just a piece of paper; it’s a powerful tool that ensures your medical wishes are respected when you can’t voice them yourself.
 As people plan for the future, understanding what a living will entails becomes crucial.
 This legal document outlines the types of medical treatments and life-sustaining measures you want or don’t want if you’re incapacitated.

-Navigating the complexities of healthcare decisions can be daunting, but a living will provides clarity and peace of mind.
+Navigating the complexities of healthcare decisions can be daunting, but a living will provide clarity and peace of mind.
 It empowers individuals to make informed choices about their medical care, ensuring their preferences are honored even in the most challenging circumstances.

 Understanding A Living Will